SriSurya-DA/SriSurya-DA/README.md

 # About Me 👋

 Hi there!
-I'm [Sri_Surya], a passionate data analyst with a focus on data analysis, SQL, and data visualization.
+I'm Sri_Surya, a passionate data analyst with a focus on data analysis, SQL, and data visualization.
 I enjoy transforming complex datasets into actionable insights using tools like Python 🐍, Pandas 🐼, and SQL.

 Currently, I'm working on projects related to ultramarathon data analysis 🏃‍♂️, SQL queries 🔄, and data visualization 📊.
 I love exploring new technologies and enhancing my problem-solving skills through real-world applications.